Get the Full Entertainment Schedule HERE!

 With uilleann pipes, bouzouki, bodhrán, and other instruments you’ve never heard of and can’t pronounce, Bealtaine plays music from Ireland, Scotland, and beyond, bringing together young and old for a good time at the pub, a party, and everywhere else

-George White – Bouzouki, Mandocello, Guitar, Vocals
+George White – Bouzouki, Mandocello, Banjo, Vocals

 Conor Freeland – Uilleann Pipes, Whistles, Vocals